zsleavitt/TenableCTF/quit_messing_with_my_flags.md

 ## Prompt:
 ![QuitMessingWithMyFlags](/images/quit_messing_with_my_flags_prompt.png)

-> Sorry... the only screenshot I had of this challenge had the flag in it.
+> Sorry... this is the only screenshot I had of this challenge had the flag in it.

 ## Tools:
 - [Trusty Rusty Google](https://www.google.com)